openigtlink/openigtlink.github.com/protocols/v2_video.md

 frame height, frame width, time interval.
 The body section of the VIDEO data consists of two parts: video header to transfer the metric information and video body to transfer encoded video bit stream.
 The numerical values can be 8-, 16-, 32-bit integer, depending on the encoder.
 The pixel values can be either big-endian or little-endian.
-This message type could be used for real-time video transmission,
+This message type could be used for real-time video transmission.
+A demonstration program could be found here: [VideoStreamingOpenIGTLink](https://github.com/openigtlink/VideoStreamingOpenIGTLink)